caddyserver/website/src/docs/markdown/extending-caddy.md

 # Extending Caddy

 Caddy is easy to extend because of its modular architecture.
-Most Caddy extensions (or plugins) are called _modules_.
+Most kinds of Caddy extensions (or plugins) are known as _modules_ if they extend or plug into Caddy's configuration structure.
 To be clear, Caddy modules are distinct from [Go modules](https://github.com/golang/go/wiki/Modules) (but they are also Go modules).
 On this page, we refer to Caddy modules.